 - The Fuente website’s tab for Angel’s Share specifically mentions St. Jude’s Hospital and the Cigar Family Charitable Foundation, it’s unclear if Angel’s Share will specifically benefit one or both charities.
 However, the Prometheus releases of Angel’s Share will at the very least benefit the Cigar Family Charitable Foundation.

 - The cigars for this review came from a variety of sources, the sample photographed was given to halfwheel by Fuente at IPCPR 2012.
 Others were acquired from sources other than Fuente.

 - Charlie Minato contributed to the history portion of this review.

 - Prometheus, who will be handling distribution of a limited amount of the Angel’s Share, is a halfwheel sponsor.

 - While not a large cigar by any means, the final production sample smoked quite slow for its size.
 The average final smoking time was around one hour and 20 minutes.

-The Bottom Line: It’s almost shocking it took Fuente this long to make a milder OpusX given how well the brand is known amongst non-smokers, who likely will struggle with strength of a non-aged version.
-While they definitely made it milder, it’s not that mild.
+It's almost shocking it took Fuente this long to make a milder OpusX given how well the brand is known amongst non-smokers, who likely will struggle with strength of a non-aged version.
+While they definitely made it milder, it's not that mild.
 I can tell you that it is stronger than it looks; I can tell you that it is exceedingly creamy and somewhat sweet throughout; I can tell you that the construction is excellent; and I can tell you that I enjoyed it quite a bit.
-Even if this retails over standard OpusX pricing, like the cost of the Prometheus version, Angel’s Share is still one of the best medium to medium-full cigars of 2012.
+Even if this retails over standard OpusX pricing, like the cost of the Prometheus version, Angel's Share is still one of the best medium to medium-full cigars of 2012.
 If in fact Fuente was going for a medium to full-bodied cigar with creaminess, nuttiness and sweetness contrasted by the white pepper, something I really enjoyed, they nailed it.